tlk00/BitMagic/README.md

-## BitMagic Library
+## BitMagic C++ Library

-Algorithms and tools for integer set algebra operations used for information retrieval, indexing of databases, scientific algorithms, ranking, clustering and signal processing.
+Algorithms and tools for Algebra od Sets for information retrieval, indexing of databases, scientific algorithms, ranking, clustering, unsupervised machine learning and signal processing.

-BitMagic library uses compressed bit-vectors as a main vehicle for implementing set algebraic operations, because of high efficiency and bit-level parallelism of this representation.
+BitMagic library uses compressed bit-vectors as a main vehicle for implementing set algebraic operations, because of high efficiency and bit-level parallelism friendly for parallel processing with SIMD.

 ### Main Features:

 - compressed bit-vector container with mechanisms to iterate integer set it represents
-- set algebraic operations: AND, OR, XOR, MINUS on bit-vectors and integer sets
+- set algebraic operations: AND, OR, XOR, MINUS, NOT on bit-vectors and integer sets
 - fast bit-vctor ierator (enumerator) for bit-vector traversal
 - fast import (compression) of integer lists (C++ style bulk_insert_iterator or using C array)
 - aggregator: fast logical AND, OR, AND-MINUS operations on groups of bit-vectors